-Larger warehouse automation systems, such as conveyor or sortation, can take 12 to 24 months to go live and as much as five years to achieve ROI.
+Larger warehouse automation systems, such as conveyors or sortation, can take 12 to 24 months to go live and as many as five years to achieve ROI.
 There is often a lot of manual labor and planning required given the large footprint and weight of such equipment.
-AMRs provide a faster alternative for implementing automation and are safer, customizable and designed to work with your existing warehouse processes and staff.
-Some robotics systems, such as 6 River Systems’ solution, can be implemented in as little as four weeks and produce ROI within a year.
+A flexible and scalable warehouse automation solution can be implemented quickly and customized to work with your existing warehouse processes and staff.
+Some warehouse automation solutions can be implemented in as little as four weeks and produce ROI within a year.

 6. Streamlined onboarding & training

 7. Robust equipment reliability

-The upkeep of equipment is an important factor in warehouse operations.
-Equipment breakdowns can cause major delays and bring operations to a standstill; a classic example of this is a conveyor breakdown.
-By adding autonomous robots to existing operations, it’s possible to improve the reliability of the overall system.
-Warehouse robots can be moved, serviced and replaced quickly to keep your operation continuously running with minimal delays.
+The upkeep of equipment is essential in warehouse operations.
+Equipment breakdowns can cause delays and bring operations to a standstill; a classic example is a conveyor breakdown.
+Implementing warehouse automation solutions to existing infrastructure can improve the reliability of the overall system.
+AMRs can be moved, serviced, and replaced quickly to keep your operation continuously running with minimal delays